 Across the Southland, Ken regularly performs with dance troupes such as American Ballet Theater, Bolshoi Ballet, and San Francisco Ballet.
 He has also played on national touring productions of Motown: The Musical, Wicked, Curtains, The Lion King, and Phantom of the Opera.
 In the studio, Ken has contributed to motion picture soundtracks by composers John Williams, Alan Silvestri, Danny Elfman, Hans Zimmer, and many others.

 The broad scope of Ken’s professional experience defines his approach to music education.
-Currently he serves on the faculties of California State University Fullerton School of Music, Colburn Community School of Performing Arts and Pasadena City.
+Currently he serves on the faculties of California State University Fullerton School of Music, Colburn Community School of Performing Arts and Pasadena City College.
 In addition, he maintains a private teaching studio with students ranging from 6-year-old beginners to post-graduates.
 Ken has conducted master classes and workshops at numerous schools and has been a soloist with the Cal State Fullerton and Southern Utah University percussion ensembles.

 Ken holds percussion performance degrees from the University of California, Los Angeles, summa cum laude, and the Eastman School of Music.
 He is an Educational Artist for Marimba One.